The Escrow Process

 BUYING a home

 - Are you interested in buying a home in the Phoenix area?
 Let Ward help you.
 Ward can set up an automatic MLS e-Search alert to notify you as soon as any new listing comes on the market that meets your exact wants and needs.
 It is free, easy and automatic.
+No obligation.
 Simply contact Ward and let him know what you are looking for.

 SELLING a home